JsCommunity/reaclette/README.md

 Create a decorator that associates a React component with a store.

-`options` is an object which can contains the following properties.
+`options` is an object which can contain the following properties.

 #### `initialState(props) => object`